OpenDataAlex/process_tracker/docs/source/python/process_tracker.rst

 Finding Extracts
 ----------------

 Extract files can be found in a few different ways.
-The finders only return extract files in 'ready' state.
+Finders will return extracts in 'ready' state by default.
+Other statuses can be searched for if required by adding the `status` variable.
 The finders also will only return extract files that have been registered in ProcessTracker.

 By Filename
 ^^^^^^^^^^^